LTenshi/react-example/README.md

 It will be updated over time with new examples.
 Check the bottom of this readme for a list.

 # How to run

-Clone the repository and install with the package manager of your choice.\
+### Note for developers or individuals familiar with development
-I used [Bun](https://bun.sh), but in theory you should be able to use NPM, PNPM and Yarn with some minor warnings on initial install.
+I used [Bun](https://bun.sh) during development and opted to have NPM as a default, but in theory if you know what you are doing you should be able to use PNPM and Yarn with some minor tweaking of the package.json packageManager field.

-Step one:\
+## Step one:
 Clone the repository to the folder of your choice

+## Step two:
+⚠ If you plan to stick with NPM for simplicity, skip this step ⚠\
+\
+If you'd like to run Bun, rename package.json to package.json.disabled and package.json.disabled2 to package.json.

-Step two:\
+## Step three:
-Use any of the following commands depending on the package manager of your choice.
-(Bun was used in development so it will work out of the gate).
+Use any of the following commands depending on the package manager of your choice..
 ><b>npm i</b>\
-pnpm i\
 bun i

 Once the installation was finished

-Step 3:
+## Step four:
 >npm run dev\
-pnpm run dev\
 bun run dev

 The application should then be hosted on the following two adresses